noahvarghese/capstone-test/README.md

 [capstone-client, capstone-server, capstone-test]

-The client and server are the frontend and backend respectively, and each may hold some unit tests solely applicable to the scope of that component.
+The client and server are the frontend and backend respectively, and each may hold some unit tests, and some integration tests that are backend/frontend specific.

-Any tests involving both the frontend and the backend will be located in the tests repo.
+Any end-to-end tests will be located in the tests repo.

 Documentation - mockups, ERD, class diagrams are currently in my private DropBox.